House GOP probe into Trump indictment spurs new battle

 The issue is likely to drag on through the rest of this year, as Trump’s next in-person court appearance is set for Dec.
 4.

-House Oversight and Accountability Committee Chair James Comer (R-Ky.) said on Fox News on Wednesday that he, House Judiciary Committee Chair Jim Jordan (R-Ohio), and McCarthy would hold a call later this week to talk about next steps in their investigation.
+House Oversight and Accountability Committee Chair James Comer (R-Ky.) said Wednesday on Fox News that he, House Judiciary Committee Chair Jim Jordan (R-Ohio), and McCarthy would hold a call later this week to talk about next steps in their investigation.

 When asked about the possibility of subpoenaing Bragg, Jordan said in a separate Fox News interview Wednesday that “everything is on the table.”